 Toward the end of 2016, we decided to morph our current co-op into a 4-H group.
 This turned out to be a wonderful solution to some of our roadblocks in growing the co-op, and it opens up many new homeschooling resources and opportunities for our members.
 As of January 2017, we are now Thames Valley 4-H.

 We grew out of a need in our community for a co-op that serves all ages of homeschoolers, that is easy to find online, and open to new members.
-We have yet to find a location that makes it possible for our specific group to meet all those needs, but until a large enough location presents itself we have done our best to run the classes we can where we can.
-So far, we have been able to serve around 15-25 families at any given time with children ranging from pre-school to middle-school ages.
+We have run classes in a variety of locations in Norwich, CT, and currently, we rent space from St. Mark's Evangelical Lutheran Church, in order to accommodate our growing group.
+So far, we have been able to serve around 20-30 families at any given time with children ranging from pre-school to middle-school ages.

 Our club is run by a kid president, vice president, secretary, treasurer, and historian.
 We have a monthly club meeting where business is discussed and voted on.
 2-4 adult co-leaders support the youth leaders and take care of the boring grown-up stuff necessary to keep the group running.